sinsenti/sinsenti/README.md

 ## About Me

-I am a cybersecurity sophomore at BSU with a passion for programming.
-Constantly expanding my skills and exploring new technologies.
-Open to new challenges and eager to take on new opportunities.
-Also seeking partners for collaborative learning, training, and project work.
+I am a cybersecurity sophomore at BSU with a strong foundation in programming and math and a passion for technology.
+My journey in programming began with backend development, where I gained hands-on experience in Python and Java.
+I further expanded my expertise into DevOps, learning about automation and CI/CD pipelines.

+Currently, I am deepening my knowledge in Machine Learning and Data Science.
+I thrive in dynamic environments and am always eager to take on new challenges.
+I am open to opportunities in backend development, DevOps, Machine Learning, and data-related roles.

+Additionally, I' am actively seeking collaborators for projects, training, and learning (currently much thirsty in Machine Learning).
+If you have opportunities to discuss, feel free to connect!

 <!--### GitHub Stats -->